The science of attachment parenting

 parenting.
 As a result, some critics have argued that the attachment

 parenting movement is based on overblown or fallacious claims (Hayes

 This is unfortunate, because there is a lot of

 scientific evidence supporting the idea that secure attachments and

 The link between attachment parenting practices and secure attachment

 Several aspects of responsive parenting have been associated with the development of secure attachments.
-These include: